-The following are some frequently asked questions (FAQs) concerning the application, administration and enforcement of the ICA.
+The following are some frequently asked questions (FAQs) concerning the application, administration and enforcement of the Investment Canada Act.
 These FAQs and responses are of a general nature, and cannot be regarded as legal advice.

-- 1. When do the net benefit provisions of the ICA apply? - 2.
-What are the thresholds for net benefit review? - 3.
+- 1. When does the Investment Canada Act apply? - 2.
+What are the thresholds for review? - (a) Financial Threshold - (b) Acquisition of Control Threshold - 3.
 What are the implications of the enterprise value threshold for investment reviews? - 4.
 Are there any exemptions from filing under the Investment Canada Act? - 5.
-If an acquisition of control does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action? - 6.
+If a transaction does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action? - 6.
 Do specific considerations apply to investments involving a cultural business? - 7.
-What is considered a cultural business? - 8.
+What is considered a "cultural business"? - 8.
 Are there any other sensitive sectors besides culture? - 9.
-Can investors implement a proposed investment pending net benefit approval? - 10.
+Can investors implement a proposed investment pending approval? - 10.
 When will the investor receive approval of a reviewable investment? - 11.
-What does 'net benefit' mean? - 12.
-What happens once the minister approves an investment? - 13.
-What information will be publicly disclosed about an investment? - 14.
-What considerations apply to an acquisition of control by a state-owned enterprise (SOE)? - 15.
-Which investments are subject to a national security review? - 16.
-What does 'national security' mean? - 17.
-How do investors receive national security clearance? - 18.
-If a national security review has been ordered, what measures may the Governor in Council take? - 19.
-What statistics are available on national security reviews? - 20.
-How does the ICA review process relate to the Competition Act review process?
+What does "net benefit" mean? - 12.
+How many investments have not been approved? - 13.
+What happens once the Minister approves an investment? - 14.
+Does the Minister publicly disclose an investor's undertakings? - 15.
+What considerations apply to an acquisition of control by a state-owned enterprise (SOE)?

+- 16. Which investments are subject to a national security review? - 17.
+What does "national security" mean? - 18.
+How do investors receive national security clearance? - 19.
+If a national security review has been ordered and referred to the Governor in Council, what measures may the Governor in Council take? - 20.
+What has been the experience so far with national security reviews? - 21.
+How does the Investment Canada Act review process relate to the Competition Act review process?